Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

   of any variables that are passed to it.

   Even the `ev_loop` instance we created, will lose its ownership after `ev_loop.run` call.
-This is the reason everything we have done till now is done inside `main` function to keep instance ownerships temporary.
+That's why everything we have done until now is done inside `main` function to keep instance ownerships temporary.
 </Blockquote>